Rajpratik71/zfs_wiki/Ubuntu-16.10-Root-on-ZFS.md

 Always use the long `/dev/disk/by-id/*` aliases with ZFS.
 Using the `/dev/sd*` device nodes directly can cause sporadic import failures, especially on systems that have more than one storage pool.

 **Hints:**
-* `# ls -la /dev/disk/by-id` will list the aliases.
+* `ls -la /dev/disk/by-id` will list the aliases.
 * Are you doing this in a virtual machine?
-If your virtual disk is missing from `/dev/disk/by-id`, use /dev/vda if you are using KVM with virtio; otherwise, read the [troubleshooting](https://github.com/rlaager/zfs/wiki/HOWTO-Install-Ubuntu-to-a-Native-ZFS-Root-Filesystem#troubleshooting) section.
+If your virtual disk is missing from `/dev/disk/by-id`, use `/dev/vda` if you are using KVM with virtio; otherwise, read the [troubleshooting](https://github.com/rlaager/zfs/wiki/HOWTO-Install-Ubuntu-to-a-Native-ZFS-Root-Filesystem#troubleshooting) section.

-2.3  Create the root pool on the ZFS partition:
+2.3  Create the root pool:

     # zpool create -o ashift=12 \
           -O atime=off -O canmount=off -O compression=lz4 -O normalization=formD \
           -O mountpoint=/ -R /mnt rpool /dev/disk/by-id/scsi-SATA_disk1-part1

+**Notes:**
-The use of ashift=12 is recommended here because many drives today have 4KiB (or larger) physical sectors, even though they present 512B logical sectors.
-Also, a future replacement drive may have 4KiB physical sectors (in which case ashift=12 is desirable) or 4KiB logical sectors (in which case ashift=12 is required).
+* The use of `ashift=12` is recommended here because many drives today have 4KiB (or larger) physical sectors, even though they present 512B logical sectors.
+Also, a future replacement drive may have 4KiB physical sectors (in which case `ashift=12` is desirable) or 4KiB logical sectors (in which case `ashift=12` is required).

-Setting `normalization=formD` eliminates some corner cases relating to UTF-8 filename normalization.
+* Setting `normalization=formD` eliminates some corner cases relating to UTF-8 filename normalization.
 It also implies `utf8only=on`, which means that only UTF-8 filenames are allowed.
 If you care to support non-UTF-8 filenames, do not use this option.
 For a discussion of why requiring UTF-8 filenames may be a bad idea, see [The problems with enforced UTF-8 only filenames](http://utcc.utoronto.ca/~cks/space/blog/linux/ForcedUTF8Filenames).

 **Hints:**
 * The root pool does not have to be a single disk; it can have a mirror or raidz topology.
 In that case, repeat the partitioning commands for all the disks which will be part of the pool.
 Then, create the pool using `zpool create ... rpool mirror /dev/disk/by-id/scsi-SATA_disk1-part1 /dev/disk/by-id/scsi-SATA_disk2-part1` (or replace `mirror` with `raidz`, `raidz2`, or `raidz3` and list the partitions from additional disks).
 Later, install GRUB to all the disks.
 This is trivial for MBR booting; the UEFI equivalent is currently left as an exercise for the reader.
 * The pool name is arbitrary.
 On systems that can automatically install to ZFS, the root pool is named `rpool` by default.
-If you work with multiple systems, it might be wise to use something like `hostname`, `hostname0`, or `hostname-1` instead.
+If you work with multiple systems, it might be wise to use `hostname`, `hostname0`, or `hostname-1` instead.

 ## Step 3: System Installation